tkenning/dev.na.bambora.com/source/docs/guides/checkout/index.md

 Checkout is an alternative to building your own payment form with Custom Checkout.

 * Both solutions are PCI SAQ A compliant.
-* Checkout is a payment form - it creates sale and pre-auth transactions.
-Custom Checkout is a tokenizaton library - it returns a token that you use when creating transactions via the Payment API.
+* Checkout is a payment form - it takes payments.
+Custom Checkout is a tokenizaton library - it returns a token that you can pass to the Payment API to take a payment.
 * Checkout involves redirecting the user to a payment form on bambora.com.
 Custom Checkout embeds Bambora hosted input fields in your webpage.
 * Checkout is brandable - you can set the primary color, a custom header and a custom footer.
 Custom Checkout allows you to build a fully customized payment form - you retain as much control over UI/UX as you do with native DOM elements.

 ## Migration

 Checkout enhances our legacy Hosted Payment Form.
 Accounts opened after 1 August 2017 come with Checkout.
-If your accounts predates this, you will need to enable Checkout styling on your account.
+If your account predates this, you will need to enable Checkout styling on your account.

 You can enable Checkout styling on your legacy Hosted Payment Form in the [Member Area](https://web.na.bambora.com).
 Click on **configuration**, and select **payment form**.
 Simply copy and paste these two blocks of code into the corresponding text fields.